 Mozzarella Stuffed Meatballs

-There’s no eggs or breadcrumbs in these pizza meatballs, making them a great choice for the gluten-free crowd and those who can can only eat eggless meatballs due to allergies or other dietary preferences or restrictions.
+There are no eggs or breadcrumbs in these pizza meatballs, making them an excellent choice for the gluten-free crowd and those who can only eat eggless meatballs due to allergies or other dietary preferences or restrictions.

 Combine some ground chuck with hot Italian sausage.
 Then add the puréed ingredients.
 Combine that mixture and then form the meatballs and stuff them with the good stuff.